 For example, with a property worth £780,000, investments of £550,000 and no liabilities or business assets, the value of the net assets is £1,330,000 of which £1,005,000 is subject to IHT at 40%, making the tax liability £402,000.

 If you have made any gifts within the last seven years, you may be eligible to pay more inheritance tax, please contact us for more details.

-In relation to Business and Agricultural assets, exemptions may apply to reduce your inheritance tax liability.
+In relation to your main residential property, Business and Agricultural assets, exemptions may apply to reduce your inheritance tax liability.
 Please contact one of our team to discuss this in more detail.